fastred/AHKActionSheet/README.md

 0.1.3

-* Adjusted to projects with [more warnings](https://github.com/boredzo/Warnings-xcconfig/wiki/Warnings-Explained) enabled
+* Ready for projects with [more warnings](https://github.com/boredzo/Warnings-xcconfig/wiki/Warnings-Explained) enabled

 0.1.2